 Taro Akimoto.
 Father of two beautiful daughters and a son, married to the strictest but beautiful and wise wife.
 In love with another beautiful thing I devoted my heart, ramen.

 Born and raised in Japan in a family that puts priority on food more than most, I am not surprised that fate has brought me to open up a ramen restaurant today.
-I can’t thank my boss and the RMM family enough for taking up my business proposal and letting me go through with this.

 My father’s job according to him was to entertain his customers to the best restaurants in town and my mother did things like making her small DIY smokehouse in the tiny balcony of our Tokyo apartment to make ham and sausages.
 There must have been an influence and I took interest in all types of cooking and food from very young but always found ramen to be my favourite.
 I even wrote “ramen” in my interests section of my resume when I applied for my first job out of Uni.

 I went through a lot of 出会い and even a few ”ramen shocks” during my life.

 First was the 出会い with tonkotsu.
 My mother is from Saga, Kyushu and when I as a child, was taken to our grandparents place, we always stopped by a ramen shop.
 In Kyushu, ramen = tonkotsu and the rich aromatic white soup drew me in like no other.